kolemare/CNN-CPP/README.md

 - <code style="color: teal;">Category Management</code> It manages category information, allowing retrieval of category
   names and ensuring that all operations are consistent with the dataset's categorical structure.

+- <code style="color: teal;">Uniform Distribution Mode</code> In this mode, the BatchManager ensures that each category is equally represented within each batch.
+If a category does not have enough images to fill its portion of the batch, the remaining images are randomly sampled from the dataset.

+- <code style="color: teal;">Shuffle Only Mode</code> In this mode, images and labels are shuffled randomly, without regard to category balance, and batches are filled purely based on the shuffled order of the dataset.

 ---